thin-edge/thin-edge.io/GOVERNANCE.md

 - Feasibility, accounting for future technical and cultural shifts
 - The health of the project going forward

-Overall, the maintainers should not be beholden to their respective companies, and instead to the health of the project and its community.
+The maintainers ensure that all changes in the project align with the agreed vision and support the health of the project and its community without being unduly influenced from their employers.

-Underneath the leads are the teams or individuals, that each are allowed to  make similar decisions about the project *in the area they have been delegated*.
+Underneath the maintainers are the teams or individuals, that each are allowed to  make similar decisions about the project *in the area they have been delegated*.

 - Some decisions are global in the project, like the core/API